How to Create the Perfect Wedding Day Timeline

 Choosing the music and décor for the ceremony and reception will help set the tone for the entire day.
 You should work with your wedding planner to choose the right music and décor that fits your vision for the day.

-So in order to sum up you need to
+Wedding Day Timeline: So in order to sum it up you need to

 1. Create a Schedule for the Day:

 Create a schedule for the day.
 This will help you keep track of everything that needs to be done and when it needs to be done.
-You should work with your wedding planner or your wedding photographer to create a schedule that works for you and your wedding party.
+Work with your wedding planner or your wedding photographer to create a schedule that works for you and your wedding party.

 The second step is to make sure all vendors are ready.
 This includes the catering company, the florist, the photographer, and any other vendors you have hired for the day.
 You should contact each vendor to make sure they are ready and confirm any final details.

 The third and final step is to put it all together.
-This includes putting together the schedule, confirming with vendors, and making sure everything is ready.
+This includes putting together a schedule, confirming with vendors, and making sure everything is ready.